pBouillon/L3_Reversi/README.md

 No args needed to compile.

 ## More
-More informations can be found on the `etc/` folder or in game in the menu bar.
+More information can be found on the `etc/` folder or in game in the menu bar.